 (vi) Alley cropping serves as an alternative to bush fallowing.

-(vii) The nitrogen fixing plants fix nitrogen for the food crops.
+(vii) most often in alley cropping system The nitrogen fixing plants fix nitrogen for the food crops.

 DISADVANTAGES OF ALLEY CROPPING SYSTEM OF FARMING